VimsecAu/kb/m365/baselines/powerbi.md

 ## 4. Power BI Service Principals

 Service principals are an authentication method that can be used to let an Microsoft Entra ID application access Power BI service content and APIs.
 Power BI supports using service principals to manage application identities.
-Service principals use APIs to access tenant-level features, controlled by Power BI service administrators and enabled for the entire agency or for agency security groups.
+Service principals use APIs to access tenant-level features, controlled by Power BI service administrators and enabled for the entire company or for company security groups.
 Accessing service principals can be controlled by creating dedicated security groups for them and using these groups in any Power BI tenant level-settings.
 If service principals are employed for Power BI, it is recommended that service principal credentials used for encrypting or accessing Power BI be stored in a key vault, with properly assigned access policies and regularly reviewed access permissions.

 Several high-level use cases for service principals: